Am I Entitled to Alimony in Illinois? Here’s What You Need to Know

 While Indefinite Maintenance can be awarded under some circumstances, it is not the most common type of maintenance awarded.

 Often, maintenance is only deemed necessary for a specific period.
 This might be the duration of the divorce proceedings, or it might be a specific number of months or years.
-There are also situations that could cause maintenance payments to be stopped.
+Some situations could cause maintenance payments to be stopped.

 Myth #4: Higher Maintenance Will Be Awarded to the Wronged Spouse

-It is commonly thought that in the case of infidelity or abuse, higher maintenance payments will be awarded to the spouse who was wronged.
+It is commonly thought that in the case of infidelity or abuse, higher spousal support payments will be awarded to the spouse who was wronged.
 However, this isn’t true.
 Because Illinois is a no-fault state, these actions don’t determine eligibility or payment amount.

 Eligibility for Maintenance in Illinois

-This includes your main salary, of course, but it also includes things like disability, retirement, and any future earnings.
-If one spouse earns significantly more than the other, this can be taken into consideration when determining whether maintenance will be required. - The needs of both parties.
+• The income of both parties: This includes your main salary, of course, but it also includes things like disability, retirement, and any future earnings.
+If one spouse earns significantly more than the other, this can be taken into consideration when determining whether maintenance will be required.

-When considering this, the court will take into consideration things such as whether the lower-earning party will need additional training to be ready to enter or re-enter the workplace, if support given to the other party will need to be recuperated, and the standard of living during the marriage. - The duration of the marriage.
+• The needs of both parties: When considering this, the court will take into consideration things such as whether the lower-earning party will need additional training to be ready to enter or re-enter the workplace if support given to the other party will need to be recuperated, and the standard of living during the marriage.

-If you have only been married for a few years, maintenance may or may not be awarded; if, on the other hand, you have been married for several years, it is often more likely that maintenance will come into play. - Voluntary unemployment during the marriage.
+• The duration of the marriage: If you have only been married for a few years, maintenance may or may not be awarded; if, on the other hand, you have been married for several years, it is often more likely that maintenance will come into play.

-If one spouse agreed not to work (perhaps to stay home and raise the children) or delayed professional development in order to allow the other spouse to take advantage of opportunities, the judge will take this into consideration when deciding whether and how much maintenance will be awarded. - If parental responsibilities will affect employment.
+• Voluntary unemployment during the marriage: If one spouse agrees not to work (perhaps to stay home and raise the children) or delayed professional development in order to allow the other spouse to take advantage of opportunities, the judge will take this into consideration when deciding whether and how much maintenance will be awarded.

-If one spouse will continue to be the primary caretaker of the children – and if this will interfere with their ability to gain employment – the judge will consider this when determining maintenance. - Several other factors.
+• If parental responsibilities will affect employment: If one spouse will continue to be the primary caretaker of the children – and if this will interfere with their ability to gain employment – the judge will consider this when determining maintenance.

 There are specific formulas involved, but they are not easy to work with – and as stated above, they don’t necessarily apply only to current salary.
 This is why we strongly recommend hiring an experienced divorce attorney who can protect your rights and advise you every step of the way.